watzcraft/HauntingHouse/sphinx/source/part1.rst

 	secret=password
 	context=wb

+	[admin]
+	type=friend
+	host=dynamic
+	secret=password
+	context=wb

 extensions
 ''''''''''

-Extensions finally define what asterisk should do when a certain number is dialed.
+Extensions finally define what asterisk should do when a certain number is dialed, it is the "dialplan".
 The dial codes are the default codes used by the Auerswald outdoor phone (except the 901).

 Here we have our minimal rule set.
 If for example the first button is